CharlesRobart/charlesrobart/README.md

 # Hello

-My name is Charles and I currently live in Montreal, Canada
+My name is Charles and I currently live in Montreal, Canada [Canada flag](/images/Canada.png)

 For 10 years I have worked as a project manager in data migration and data analysis (Power Bi).
 While working with developers, i realized i preferred programming and solving problems.
 That's why, I started a formation with the school O'Clock to be web developer Full Stack (HTML, CSS, Javascript, SQL,...).